elasticio/professional-services-best-practices/professional-services-development-guide.md

 * OAuth keys (including any test keys), if applicable

 ## component.json
-* There should be a description for the component
+* There should be a description/help links for the component where it's possible and makes sense
-* Each action & trigger should have a description
 * Each config field for the credentials, actions and triggers should have a note and placeholder unless obvious (such as for a password)

 ## package.json